-This guide serves as an introduction to the main grading systems used in the United States, including the V-Scale for bouldering and the Yosemite Decimal System for roped climbing.
-It also provides an overview of the the National Climbing Classification System (NCCS) and aid climbing grading systems.
-See our international Climbing Grade Comparison Chart to see how grades in the US convert to those abroad.
+This guide serves as an introduction to the main rock climbing grade systems used in the United States, including the V-Scale for bouldering and the Yosemite Decimal System for roped climbing.
+It also provides an overview of the National Climbing Classification System (NCCS) and aid climbing grading systems.
+See our international Climbing Grade Comparison Chart showing how grades in the US convert to those abroad.
+(Photo: Maria Ly)

 Bouldering grades: V-Scale

 Occasionally, a plus (i.e. V2+) will designate a bouldering problem being on the harder side of the grade, while a minus (i.e. V2-) indicates a climb being on the easier, or “softer,” side of the grade.
 Also, a VB rating may be used to designate a problem easier than V0 and intended for beginners.

 Roped climbing grades: Yosemite Decimal System (YDS)

 America’s grading system for roped climbs is the Yosemite Decimal System, which is divided into five classes.
 Roughly outlined, these are as follows:

 - Class 2: hiking; occasional use of hands

 - Class 3: scrambling with the use of hands